igorwolfs/acoustic-processing-hw/docs/layout/ethernet/routing.md

 ## Differential ethernet impedance
-Differential impedance is about 100 ohms by defautl
+Differential impedance is about 100 ohms by default.

 # Pairs
 - Incorrect channel order for A, B, C, D-channels